Eligibility and forms

 Important: If you do not see the certificate listed on your transcript under "Program Action History" within two weeks of declaring intent, please contact us at firstname.lastname@example.org.

-When ready to graduate, please submit the appropriate Completion Request Form.
+When you are ready to graduate, please submit the appropriate Completion Request Form.
 This form triggers an audit in the system.
 Once your completion form has been reviewed and approved, your certificate will be marked as complete on your transcript at the same time your degree is conferred.

 During your last semester, apply for graduation from both your degree and certificate program through Wolverine Access.
 This step is crucial to the degree audit and record keeping process.
 Failure to do so will cause delays and will move your graduation term to a later date.
 Students must declare intent first in order to apply to graduate from a certificate.